FarhanKhan1911/FarhanKhan1911/README.md

    <img align="center" src="https://github-readme-stats.vercel.app/api/pin/?username=Floran-Github&repo=CoderHifi-code&theme=chartreuse-dark&show_owner=true" />
 </a>
   <br><br>
-For more info or to get contact you can check out my <a href="https://www.linkedin.com/in/farhan-khan-504b431a6/">LinkedIn</a>
+For more information or to get contact you can check out my <a href="https://www.linkedin.com/in/farhan-khan-504b431a6/">LinkedIn</a>
 Also You can contact with my <a href="https://farhanportfolio.netlify.app/">Portfolio</a>